Chronicle of the Middle East and North Africa

 Women

 Shiite women may (under Shiite law) inherit property, but Sunni women, governed, in personal status matters, by Sunni Maliki law, do not.
 But values do change.
 Rapid urbanization, public education, and exposure to more liberal attitudes through modern media and travel have led Bahraini women to spend more and more time outside the house.
 Until recently, the country had even been a pacesetter among the Arab Gulf states in women’s education and employment.
 While the other Gulf Cooperation Council countries and emirates are catching up with Bahrain or – as in the case of Dubai – have apparently surpassed it in educational and vocational possibilities for women, the country still has a relatively high ratio of women in the workforce.
-Their presence in the private sector amounts to a mere 13 percent, but they constitute 42 percent of the public workforce.
-This figure is even more impressive, given that many Bahraini women stop working when they marry, leaving only a few years between graduation and marriage to be active in the job market.
+They make up 54 percent of the public sector workforce and hold 45 percent of leadership positions in official state agencies.
+In the private sector, women comprise 35 percent of the workforce, hold 17 percent of board seats, and occupy 35 percent of managerial roles.
+These figure are even more impressive, given that many Bahraini women stop working when they marry, leaving only a few years between graduation and marriage to be active in the job market.
 But even this pattern is changing: Bahraini women increasingly re-enter the workforce after having given birth.

 Education

 Bahrain’s formal school system dates back to 1932 and is the oldest in the Gulf Cooperation Council states.
 Since the promulgation of the 2005 Education Act, education is compulsory and free for all children, citizen and non-citizen alike, from ages 6 to 15 (corresponding with the primary and intermediate levels).
 Although the new law imposes fines on parents whose children fail to attend school, the authorities are not known to enforce this rule strictly.
 The enrolment of girls at the non-compulsory secondary level is almost 100 percent and for boys about 90 percent.
-According to Bahrain’s Ministry of Education, during the 2011-2012 academic year, Bahrain’s schools enrolled 62,958 boys and 64,023 girls.
+According to Nawal Ibrahim Al-Khater, Bahrain’s Undersecretary at the Ministry of Education, during the 2023-2024 academic year, approximately 155,000 students were enrolled in the kingdom’s 209 government schools, while over 90,000 students attended the 80 private schools.

 The most important institutions of higher education are Bahrain University and Arabian Gulf University.
 There are twelve private universities and several specialized institutes.